EinfachEli08/3DS-Examples-in-C-/README.md

 Examples for 3DS using devkitARM, libctru and citro3d

-the original source code was made by the user devkitPro, you can find it here:
+the original source code was made by the user devkitPro and 29 other contributers, you can find it here:

 https://github.com/devkitPro/3ds-examples